phone: (716) 839-8388

-Consistent with the stated mission of Daemen College, the nursing philosophy embodies compassion, personal and professional commitment, and lifelong learning.
-The complexity of healthcare demands Registered Nurses (RNs) in different levels of practice with a variety of educational backgrounds as crucial members of the health care team.
+Consistent with the stated mission of Daemen University, the nursing philosophy embodies compassion, personal and professional commitment, and lifelong learning.
+The complexity of healthcare demands Registered Nurses (RNs) in different levels of practice with a variety of educational backgrounds as crucial members of the healthcare team.
 Baccalaureate education is viewed as the foundation for professional practice.
-Graduate education builds on baccalaureate education through the acquisition of advanced knowledge, skill, and technology proficiency that would facilitate complex decision making to prepare nurses for independent advanced practice in clinical, education, research, and leadership roles.
+Graduate education builds on baccalaureate education through the acquisition of advanced knowledge, skill, and technology proficiency that would facilitate complex decision-making to prepare nurses for independent advanced practice in clinical, education, research, and leadership roles.

 The faculty views professionalism as the consistent demonstration of core nursing values.
 Caring and compassion are essential to professional nursing practice.
 Professionalism involves accountability for one’s self and nursing practice through the demonstration of professional standards of moral, ethical, and legal conduct.
 Nursing embodies continuous professional engagement to assure competent practice.
 Service to the community and the profession are essential components of professionalism.

-The provision of nursing to a global community encompasses patient centered care of diverse individuals, families, groups, and communities through the recognition and respect of patient differences, values and preferences.
-Health needs of the underserved members of the local community are considered in relation to their connection to larger populations.
-Care to the global community includes demonstration of cultural sensitivity in the identification and formulation of strategies for improved access and use of healthcare services and the sustainability of these strategies.
+The provision of nursing to a global community encompasses patient-centered care of diverse individuals, families, groups, and communities through the recognition and respect of patient differences, values, and preferences.
+The health needs of the underserved members of the local community are considered in relation to their connection to larger populations.
+Care to the global community includes a demonstration of cultural sensitivity in the identification and formulation of strategies for improved access and use of healthcare services and the sustainability of these strategies.